anngvu/accent/README.md

 <!-- #### And for everyone else

 Everyone is a curator and could benefit from AI-assisted curation.
-This open-source application originally developed for biomedical data curation is actually quite reusable for other domains and personal use cases.
-Some "off-label" use cases will be demonstrated. -->
+This open-source application originally developed for biomedical data curation could be reusable for other domains and personal use cases.
+TBD: "off-label" use cases to demonstrate. -->

 ### Usage

-Unlike using generative AI through the provider web interface (such as https://chatgpt.com/), the app adds custom tools and pre-optimized prompts and logic packaged as "agents".
-Example custom tools include Synapse tools and graph databases for RAG and research.

 Several options are available:

-1. *accent* can be run as an MCP server so you can use your favorite MCP-compatible client, especially when the client already provides an agentic interface.
+1. *accent* can be run as an MCP server so you can use your favorite MCP-compatible agentic client interface.
 See [MCP Server mode](https://github.com/anngvu/accent?tab=readme-ov-file#MCP-server-mode).
+It might also be helpful to read [doc/MCP.md](https://github.com/anngvu/accent/blob/develop/doc/MCP.md).
-2. If you don't have a preferred compatible client, *accent* does include a basic terminal interface as well as a web app client interface.
+2. If you don't have a preferred compatible client, *accent* does include a basic terminal interface as well as a web app client interface to test our agents.
 To use either of these, see [Built-in client interface](https://github.com/anngvu/accent?tab=readme-ov-file#Built-in-client-interface).

-The more detailed discussion of clients in doc/MCP.md might be helpful to read.
+But these were only for very early concept demos and development of client UI/UX has not been prioritized since.

 #### MCP Server mode

 *accent* can be run as a local MCP server that you use with your preferred desktop client.

 1. Download a jar release v0.6.0 or later from the [releases page](https://github.com/anngvu/accent/releases).
 2. Follow the configuration instructions for your client.
-With [Claude for Desktop](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server), use the configuration below:
+With [Claude for Desktop](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server), use the configuration below.
 ```
 {
   "mcpServers": {